TandonDevOps/IndraABM/tutorial/tutorial_document.md

 ```
 basic_grps = {
     "blue_grp": { --> group name that you can customized
-        mdl.MBR_ACTION: basic_action, --> basic_action will be a function that user defines
+        mdl.MBR_ACTION: basic_action, --> basic_action will be a user-defined function
-                                        for what agents do each turn of the model.
+                                        for what action the agent performs in each round of the model.
         mdl.NUM_MBRS: DEF_BLUE_MBRS, --> DEF_BLUE_MBRS is a constant that defined in the source code
-                                        in case we don't get the property value from props.json
+                                        in case the property value is missing in props.json
-        mdl.NUM_MBRS_PROP: "num_blue", --> For the number of blue agents, we will get value from variable num_blue in
+        mdl.NUM_MBRS_PROP: "num_blue", --> For the number of blue agents, we will get the value from the variable num_blue in
                                         the props.json file first; if we fails to get the property value, the fallback
                                         method would be to get the value from DEF_BLUE_MBRS constant which we
                                         specified earlier